mitchellh/radar/docs/user_guide.md

       end
     end

-And the usage is shown below:

     Radar::Application.new(:app) do |app|
-      app.match ErrorMessageMatcher, "sample message"
+      app.match ErrorMessageMatcher, "Hello"
     end

-And this results in the following behavior:
+Both of the above result in the following behavior:

     raise "Hello, World"   # not reported
-    raise "sample message" # reported since it matches the message
+    raise "Hello"          # reported since it matches the message

+As you can see, for quick, easy matchers, lambda functions are the way to go and provide an easy solution to matching.
+However, if you need more customizability or complex logic, classes are the ideal solution.

 ## Filters